 George Shadbolt (1817–1901) was a London photographer, writer, editor of the Liverpool and Manchester Photographic Journal (later becoming the British Journal of Photography), and a founding member of the Royal Photographic Society.
 He was also prominent as a microscopist, serving for a time as the president of the Microscopical Society of London.
 Shadbolt, working with the engineer Frances H. Wenham (1824–1908), developed the first dedicated dark-field sub-stage condenser in 1885 (see p. xx).
 He also devised a turntable used for ringing microscope coverslips, which became a popular slide-making accessory.
 Shadbolt was established as a prominent photographer and microscopist.

 The turntable designed by George Shadbolt was considered indispensable for performing any type of circular work on a microscope slide but primarily the ringing of coverslips for one.
 Ringing sealed a coverslip’s edges, preventing dirt, humidity, and oxygen from affecting the slide’s specimen.
-Even when specimens were mounted in Canada balsam the slides were “ringed” even though the balsam created an impervious seal.
+Even when specimens were mounted in Canada balsam the slides were “ringed”.
+Balsam creates an impervious seal with the coverslip but it had yet to prove its durability.
 The ringing process was carried out by centering a slide on the Shadbolt turntable.
 A brush saturated with ringing material, such as lacquer or varnish, would then be used to apply the liquid sealant to the edge of a coverslip as the slide was rotated on the turntable.

 Shadbolt was experimenting with collodion wet plates and needed to accurately measure the light-sensitive emulsion’s resolving power (ability to hold fine detail).
 He was writing an article comparing several different chemical image developing processes.
 To do this, Shadbolt came up with a way to create microphotographs by using a microscope in reverse — the same technique developed by Dancer, but unaware of the other’s work.
 Shadbolt published his work, along with diagrams, in the magazine under his editorship.
 In his article, Shadbolt laid claim as the inventor of microphotography.